bonnette/SpiritDetect/README.md

 When it turns red the "Narrater" slows down and when the time is just right.... he presses the "Capture" button.<br>
 The "Narrator" should continue his story.<br>

 At this point the capture button is replaced by a "Trash Can" and a ghost or some other entity is in the viewfinder.
-The scanner is no longer visable.<br>
+The scanner is no longer visible.<br>
 The "Narrator" should continue his story.<br>

 Pressing the "Trash Can" button will release all of the ghosts captured and restart the scanning session.<br><br>

 # Using the Camera

-After the "Narrator" has captured a ghost on the **Scanner** page The "Narrator" can use the back link near the top left of the page to return to the **Initial** splash screen.
+After the "Narrator" has captured a ghost on the **Scanner** page.
+The "Narrator" can use the back link near the top left of the page to return to the **Initial** splash screen.
 To use the camera the "Narrator" will choose and press the **Camera** button.<br>
 This button will take the "Narrator" to the camera page.
 The camera page displays the ghost that was captured on the scanner page, in the cameras view finder.<br>
 The "Narrator" continues the story and invites anyone brave enough to step forward to have their picture taken with the apparition.<br>